August 25, 2022

 “Would Be Payable”

-The second portion of Transaction Value, the price that “would be payable” applies to consignments being sent as gifts, replacements, or warranties.
-Generally, the proper customs valuation on these types of shipments will be the fair market value of the same goods that would usually be payable.
-For example, and unless provided for by specific country regulations, if you export a $200 pair of headphones overseas as a gift, even though there’s no actual financial transaction occurring where the importer/buyer is paying you $200, the correct customs value is $200 as it’s the transaction value as the price that would be payable.
+The second portion of Transaction Value, the price that “would be payable” is critical here.
+It applies to consignments sent as gifts, samples, replacements, or warranties.
+Generally, the proper customs valuation on these types of shipments will be the fair market value of the same goods that would normally be payable.
+For example, unless provided for by specific country regulations, if you export a $200 pair of headphones overseas as a gift, even though there’s no actual financial transaction occurring where the importer/buyer is paying you $200, the correct customs value is $200 as it’s the transaction value as the price that would be payable.

 Consignments being offered at a discount are also provided for in the Transaction Value under WTO Customs Valuation.
 WTO regulations do account for and allow for discounts to be reflected in the actual price payable, and customs cannot reject an importer’s declared value based upon, among others: